Zhao Wei: Film (2001–2010)

-Kung Fu epics (2008–2010)

 From 2008 to 2009, Zhao starred in John Woo's historical epic Red Cliff.
 Set in the Three Kingdoms period, the film is mainland China's most expensive production then.
 She played Sun Shangxiang, the independent-minded sister of warlord Sun Quan, who disguises herself as a male enemy soldier to gather intelligence.
 Zhao received two nominations at the Hong Kong Film Award for Best Supporting Actress.

 She next appeared in Gordon Chan's horror-adventure film Painted Skin (2008).
 The film set a new milestone in Chinese film by grossing 100 million yuan in six days.
 Zhao's role as a general's wife was particularly acclaimed, and she received Best Actress nominations at the 27th Golden Rooster Award and 3rd Asian Film Award.

 In 2009, Zhao played the legendary character Hua Mulan in Jingle Ma's Mulan.

 Ma called Zhao the "perfect fit" for the cross-dressing heroine.
 Zhao won the Best Actress Award at the 10th Changchun Film Festival, 30th Hundred Flowers Awards and 19th Shanghai Film Critics Awards for her performance in the film.

 On 6 August 2009, she was elected vice-president of the China Film Performance Art Academy and executive member of the council of the China Environmental Society.

-After filming the wuxia film 14 Blades alongside Donnie Yen, Starting in mid-2010 Zhao took a 2-year break from acting.
+After filming the wuxia film 14 Blades alongside Donnie Yen, starting in mid-2010, Zhao took a two-year break from acting.
 On 11 April 2010, she gave birth to a girl, Huang Xin, the only child of her and businessman Huang Youlong, whom she married in 2008.